Anyone can provide a student with instruction.

 To lead someone down a predefined path does not require any great skill.

 But to educate someone, to point out connections between seemingly disparate data and elucidate complex concepts, to explain the 'why' of things and inspire novel ideas, to spark and fan the flames of enlightenment and self-determination, to assist a person in learning how to think for themselves, to teach, this takes someone exceptional: someone who is in love with learning, someone dedicated not only to the attainment of knowledge, but to the understanding that underlies wisdom, someone with a desire to contribute to the betterment of a society by encouraging the betterment of its individuals.

-H. L. Mencken was wrong.
+George Bernard Shaw was wrong to insert his pithy denigration of teachers into 'Man and Superman'.
 Teachers are not those who cannot 'do', they are those who could do for themselves, yet choose to apply their ability to something greater than their own self-interest.

 I have witnessed the truth of this assertion over the course of my own education.

 Fortunately, I have found myself under the tutelage of some truly exceptional educators: teachers who imbued their lessons and lectures with such a sense of personal joy and wonder it was infectious.
 Their contributions to my personal development and growth are disproportionately greater than their initial effort and intent would suggest.
 Indeed, the marks these individuals have made upon the man I have become are indelible; I wear them with pride and humility in equal measure.